AADavin/Zombi/README.md

 * **L, I, C, O and F**: 2 fields separated by semicolons.
 First, the species tree branch where the event takes place and second, the identifier of the gene affected

-**EventsPerBranch**: A folder with one file per branch of the species tree.
+**EventsPerBranch**: (Not output by default) A folder with one file per branch of the species tree.
 Each file contains information about the events taking place in that branch.
 The codes are similar to the previously explained, but not the same.
 There are two main differences (for the sake of clarity).
 The first one is that transfers are divided into:

 * **LT**: Leaving Transfers.
 Transfers that leave this branch